EmilioLrp/CIS700_proj/README.md

 * EOS's representation, make sure that this representation cannot be accessed by all possible elements in input and output
 * Size of input
 * Encoding length of each element both input and output (an unsigned integer's binary representation)
-* Threashold for encoding.
-(Shift the encoding data to non-negateive)
+* Threshold for encoding.
+(Shift the encoding data to non-negative)
 * Training, testing and variate testing data size
-* A portion of nerual network configuration
+* A portion of neural network configuration

 Other configs of the model needs to be accessed within the code.